 Michael Springer began teaching at York in 2014, after completing a PhD on Samuel Beckett’s influence on the contemporary novel in the department.
 His research interests include influence and inheritance, the legacies of Jena Romanticism, and the modernist, post-modernist and contemporary novel.

 Tel: 01904 323922

 MA, DPhil (Oxon)

-Matthew Townend research interests are in the language, literature and history of Viking Age England, Old Norse poetry, and late Anglo-Saxon literary culture.
-He is also interested in Anglo-Saxon and Norse medievalism, especially in the nineteenth century.
-He is currently editing the skaldic poems in honour of King Cnut, and writing a book about Viking Age Yorkshire.
+Matthew Townend’s research interests are in the language, literature, and history of Viking Age England; Old Norse poetry; and late Anglo-Saxon literary culture.
+He is also interested in Anglo-Saxon and Norse medievalism in the nineteenth and twentieth centuries, and the relationship between philology and literature.

 Kings Manor K/275A